You were hoping for a 5 point bullet list with dosage amounts, but now you have another wall of text.

 Instead of an engine that is made of various proper metals, rubbers, and plastics etc, we are made of nutrients.
 When we use the wrong ingredients or use an engine incorrectly, we can expect the core parts of the engine to degrade over time, but for some reason, we assume our body is armored against time and the environment by carrying out some sort of destiny set into place as we or our family bloodline were gifted into existence.

 Iodine is a very important nutrient, but it’s only one of many.
 Its potent abilities that allow so many people to regain their health means it is deeply intertwined with our whole nutrient engine called metabolism.
-One example of this is how some people are not able to digest or metabolize fats well and no matter what they eat.
+One example of this is how some people are not able to digest or metabolize fats well and no matter what they eat they do not gain weight.
 We know pretty well that some people handle weight completely differently.
-Not being able to utilize fat is a completely different engine than one that is able to use fat.
+Not being able to utilize fat is a completely different engine than one that is able to metabolize fat.
 This means some of us are running in completely different modes.
 Some of us have different repairs to make to our bag of dirt before we’re able to make repairs we see others performing.

 Supporting the most advanced machine ever